VoidBotW/cross/index.md

-# Welcome to HellScape bot
+# Welcome to cross

-The selfbot is currenclty down
+Cross is currenclty in early access

 Join the offical hellscape [discord](https://discord.gg/4eHTExkye4) to receive the latest updates.

 ### Requires
 - Python 3.9
-- Make sure you have PIP
+- Make sure you have PIP ([how to enable pip](

 ### Download